PankratzLab/NGS-TL/README.md

 ## Using dsub

-The command-line tool dsub can be run using arguments and invocation as the above singularity example (untested, and not succesfully run):
+The command-line tool dsub can be run using arguments and invocation as the above singularity example (the below is untested, and not succesfully run):

 ```
-dsub ... --image "ghcr.io/pankratzlab/ngs-tl:main"
+dsub ... --image "ghcr.io/pankratzlab/ngs-tl:main" ...

 ```